rohxn-rai/rohxn-rai/README.md

 </div>

-👩🏻‍💻 Software Developer sharing about my journey and learnings in tech.<br>
+👩🏻‍💻 22 years old Software Developer sharing about my journey and learnings in tech.<br>
-👩🏻‍🎓 Studied Artificial Intelligence and Machine Learning at New Horizon College of Engineering, Bengaluru.<br>
+👩🏻‍🎓 Studied Artificial Intelligence and Machine Learning at New Horizon College of Engineering, Bengaluru (Batch-2024).<br>
 ⌨️ All my learnings are saved on my repository along with some of the project I worked on.<br>
 🌱 Currently learning about React Native!<br>
-💭 I’m looking to collaborate on some projects related to Full Stack Development or Data Science.<br>
+💭 I’m looking to collaborate on some projects related to Full Stack Development and Data Science.<br>
-🎮 My hobbies are to keep up with new technologies and gaming.
+🎮 My hobbies are to exploring up with new technologies and gaming.

 <h2>💻 Tech Stack:</h2>